AlmazErmilov/Narvik-Rent-A-Car/README.md

 **Project Scope:**

-The project aims to build a website and database for Narvik Rent a Car, a small rental company owned by Vitaliy.
+The project aims to build a website and database for Narvik Rent a Car, a small rental company owned by Vitalijus.
 The system should handle routine tasks, including booking cars, managing rental agreements, and maintaining vehicle records.
 The long-term goal is to integrate an AI agent to automate some of these processes.

 **User Stories:**